QuantumBits/HighFrequencyShitStonks/README.md

 ## Bankruptcy

-- After anyone goes bankrupt (a player OR bot), they will start over with a small loan (same start for everyone)
+- After anyone goes bankrupt (a corporation OR bot), they will start over with a small loan (same start for everyone)
 - A counter indicating how many times they've gone bankrupt will also increment, and be visible to everyone
     - HFSS will note this number whenever it @mentions a @USER